Supermajority: Singapore

 Different amendment procedures apply to different parts of the Constitution.
 Most of the Articles of the Constitution may be amended by a bill enacted by Parliament if there is at least a supermajority of two-thirds of all elected MPs voting in favour of the bill during its Second and Third Readings in Parliament.
 This is in contrast to ordinary bills, which only need to be approved by at least a simple majority of all the MPs present and voting.

 However, the ruling People's Action Party (PAP) has commanded a majority of more than two-thirds of the seats in Parliament since 1968.
 Thus, the more stringent amendment requirement has not imposed any major limitation on Parliament's ability to amend the Constitution.

 South Korea

 Legislation

 A three-fifths majority of legislators is required for a bill to be put to a vote in the National Assembly in order to prevent the ruling party from passing laws without the support of opposition parties.
 However, if a bill does not achieve the required three-fifths majority at one session without also being rejected, it must then be voted on at the next session even if less than three-fifths of legislators agree to do so.
-Additionally, if the President vetoes a bill, the veto can be overridden by a two-thirds majority of legislators.
+Additionally, if the President vetoes a bill, the veto can be overridden by a two-thirds vote in congress, provided that an absolute majority of legislators are in attendance.